-Generally, the statutes and rules of the North Carolina Private Protective Services Board authorizing the carrying of weapons in the performance of duty do not allow the possession or carrying of a weapon outside the State.
+As a general rule, the statutes and rules of the North Carolina Private Protective Services Board authorizing the carrying of firearms in the performance of duty do not allow the possession or carrying of a firearm outside the State.
 However, armed armored car service guards registered pursuant to N.C.G.S.
-74C-13(a1)(1a) and 14B NCAC 16 Subsection .1400 are authorized by federal law to possess and carry weapons anywhere in the United States by virtue of his or her North Carolina registration.
+74C-13(a1)(1a) and 14B NCAC 16 Subsection .1400 are authorized by federal law to possess and carry firearms anywhere in the United States by virtue of his or her North Carolina registration.
 This exception is set forth in 15 U.S.C.
 5902, et seq., the Armored Car Industry Reciprocity Act of 1993.

-- 10. Statutes and administrative rules governing firearms - a.
+10. Statutes and administrative rules governing firearms

+a.
 N.C.G.S. § 74C-13